If we had to pick a software testing micro-credential that will help future-proof your career, API testing would be one of our top choices.

 Testers can pursue API micro-credentials at their own pace, tailoring their learning to fit their career goals and project demands.
 The flexibility of the AT*SQA micro-credentials allows testers to focus on specific areas of weakness or interest while building toward full certification.

 Additionally, API testing certification complements other testing credentials such as functional, performance, and security testing, creating a well-rounded skill set.
 Many organizations are adopting API-first development models, making API testing expertise a key differentiator for testing roles.
+To understand how to build a broader profile, see our page on why software testers now need broad skill sets.

 Why Most Testers Should Pursue API Certification

 By earning an API testing micro-credential from AT*SQA, testers not only improve their technical skills but also enhance their professional credibility and career opportunities.
 The growing importance of APIs in software development makes API testing expertise a valuable asset in any tester’s toolkit.
+For tips on how to use these credentials in a job search, see our page on how to get software testing jobs.